9. Procurement and Scheme Issues

 3.3 Rehabilitation requirements and scheme types

-3.3.1 Longevity requirement These properties must have a life expectancy of at least 30 years after the provider has completed the works, repair, or improvement.
+These properties must have a life expectancy of at least 30 years after the provider has completed the works, repair, or improvement.
 For further comment please see paragraph 3.2.1 above.

 The provider must ensure that an inspection of all properties requiring works is carried out by relevantly qualified experienced and professionally indemnified technical consultants or relevantly qualified and experienced members of staff.
-Please also refer to the Shared Ownership chapter of this guide (paragraphs 5.3.1-4 regarding lease requirements in respect of Shared Ownership provided under the rehabilitation route.
+Please also refer to the Shared Ownership chapter of this guide (paragraphs 5.3.1-4) regarding lease requirements in respect of Shared Ownership provided under the rehabilitation route.

 3.3.2 Scheme types